dbosak01/procs/README.md

 Subsequent versions of the package will add more statistical procedures.

-The package will also include a recreation of PROC TRANSPOSE, PROC SORT, and PROC COMPARE.
+The package will also include a recreation of PROC TRANSPOSE, PROC SORT, and PROC PRINT.
 The reason these procedures are included is because they are frequently used in conjunction with the statistical procedures to prepare results for reporting.